pfnegrini/BuildUP/README.md

 BuildUP
 =======

 Script used to optimize Rasbian to run minimal and headless.
 This is useful as I often experiment with Raspberry and need to ensure setup is consistent.
-THe script also installs Node, Socket.io, mjpeg streamer and other app to build remote controlled robots.
+The script also installs Node, Socket.io, mjpeg streamer and other app to build remote controlled robots.

 I believe that stripping down Raspian is better than build up a light distribution as this will allow to benefit from constant updates and community help while still maintaining a light footprint.